 For 40 years, AACF has provided leadership, research, and advocacy to promote wide-ranging reforms that have improved the lives of Arkansas children, and we have never been afraid to lead the way when the need arose.
 Our work includes:

 - Protecting Children.
 Through the years, AACF has played a major role in challenging Arkansas’s juvenile justice and child welfare systems to perform better.
 In 1983, our research into juvenile court hearings led to a major overhaul of the state’s juvenile justice system.
 Today we are part of several coalitions working on long-range reforms in both systems.

 - Promoting Economic Security.
 AACF is a champion for the economic well-being of Arkansas families.
-We have led efforts to make our tax and budget system more balanced, including recent victories of exempting most low-income families from the state income tax and closing down predatory payday lenders.
+We have led efforts to make our tax and budget system more balanced, including victories of exempting most low-income families from the state income tax and closing down predatory payday lenders.
 Now we’re working on securing a state earned income tax credit to help balance our regressive tax system.

 AACF will continue being a voice for Arkansas kids when it comes to these issues and others.
 Only when improvements are made in these areas can Arkansas’s children truly realize their full potential.
 And until that day arrives, AACF will continue fighting on their behalf.

 Read more about our history and our 40 years of accomplishments here.